 The College provides retirement benefits through a 403(b) tax-deferred defined contribution plan.
 Eligibility criteria and waiting periods for the College's matching contribution vary by classification of employment.
 An employee who meets the eligibility requirements must contribute, as a condition of employment, 3% of base salary on a pre-tax basis to receive the College's 9% match.
 Upon enrollment, all contributions are 100% vested.

 The College offers a 403(b) tax-deferred annuity plan that allows employees to make voluntary, tax-deferred contributions through payroll deduction to either supplement or initiate their retirement savings.
-Employees may make pre-tax voluntary contributions to this plan up to the annual limits allowed for 403(b) plans according to the IRS code.
+Employees may make pre-tax voluntary contributions to this plan up to the annual limits allowed by the IRS.
 No matching contributions are made by the College into the TDA plan.

-Employees may increase, decrease or stop Voluntary Contributions once per calendar quarter by completing and submitting to Human Resources a new Salary Reduction Agreement form.
-Changes will become effective as soon as practicable after, but not later than, the first day of the calendar month after you submit your form.
+Employees may increase, decrease or stop Voluntary Contributions up to four times per year by completing a new Salary Reduction Agreement Form.
+Changes will become effective as soon as practicable after submission of the form, but not later than the first day of the following calendar month.

-Financial consultants from Fidelity, TIAA-CREF, and VALIC come on-site monthly to meet individually with employees.
-For more information, including the current year's schedule of on-site meetings and information on registering for these meetings, select the vendor link below:
+Financial consultants from Fidelity, TIAA and VALIC come on-site monthly to meet individually with employees.
+For more information, including the current year's schedule of on-site meetings and information regarding meeting registration, select the vendor link below.

 In accordance with federal fee disclosure reporting requirements, the document linked below, related to the Emerson College Defined Contribution Retirement Plan (Summary of Plan Services and Costs and the Investment Options Comparison Chart) is provided for newly hired employees to the College.